ingrid-liu/Small-Side-Project-4-MVC-Employee/README.md

 ```

 <img src = "screenshots/employeeMgt.gif" width="650" >
 If you are not familiar with database or Spring Data JPA, I highly recommend you to learn this 1.5hr tutorial before you start this small project.

-Here is the pre-knowledge tutorial link:<br>
+Here is the pre-knowledge tutorial link:
 ```bash
 https://www.youtube.com/watch?v=9SGDpanrc8U&t=2759s&ab_channel=Amigoscode
 ```